Funding Priorities & Limitations

 • Adult Entertainment – This includes the design, manufacture, distribution, servicing, management or sale of products or services in the adult entertainment.

-• Commission Sales Occupations in Retail Trade
+• Commission on Retail Trades

 • Gambling